anbarasi-dev/network-automation-lab/README.md

 ## 👩‍💻 About

-I'm a network engineer with 15 years of experience, upskilling in Python-based network automation.
-This repository documents my hands-on learning journey.
+Experienced Technical Manager with 15+ years of expertise in software development within the networking industry, leading teams in the design, development, and delivery of scalable, carrier-grade networking solutions.
+Committed to continuous professional growth, I am actively enhancing my skills in Python, network automation, Linux, containerized networking, and AI-driven engineering practices.
+This repository showcases my hands-on learning journey through practical projects, automation frameworks, and technology explorations, demonstrating a proactive approach to adopting modern software engineering and network automation methodologies.

-Connect with me on [LinkedIn](https://linkedin.com/in/yourprofile)
+Connect with me on [LinkedIn] (https://www.linkedin.com/in/anbarasi-gnanaprakasam-26b95222)

 ---